 I wanna dance with some bobby.
 Young girls sacrificed in worship of a pagan god in the month of May; policemen prancing around with conditioned children in circular parade as if the victims never existed.
 It's like something out of the fucking Wicker Man.
 Ring a Ring o' Roses ?
-Shouldn't you be on the lookout for terrorists ?
-Perhaps feeling left out of the limelight, the Andrew Ridgeley of Oasis wasted no time in launching a solo career off the back of this manufactured emotional response, itching to christen Live Forever as official anthem.
+Shouldn't you be on the lookout for terrorists pal ?
+Perhaps feeling left out of the limelight, the Andrew Ridgeley of Oasis wasted no time in launching a solo career off the back of this manufactured emotional response, itching to christen Live Forever (vox: Liam Gallagher) as official anthem.
 Following the lead of (Muslim Mayor of Londonistan) Sadiq Khan's mantra ("Get Used To Terrorism"), a pandering Independent led with "There's only one way Britain should respond to attacks such as Manchester.
 That is by carrying on exactly as before."
 Moderate Muslims are "Uncle Toms", remember.
-"Normal business has resumed", proclaimed Liam Gallagher before performing a few solo tracks.
+"Normal business has resumed", proclaimed Aleem Gallagher before performing a few solo tracks.
 Good lord, the hubris.
 If a Liam Gallagher solo album is the answer, I'm not sure I want to know what the question is.
 Jon Snow of Challah 4 was despatched to the Court of Liam to test the reformation waters in a much-ballyhooed sit-down - the Stanley and Livingstone moment of our time.
-Announcing the Manchester Ritz gig, this weapons-grade chancer managed to compare terrorism to a malfunctioning vending machine, telling the Manchester Evening News: "It's just fucking out of order."
+Announcing a Manchester Ritz gig, this weapons-grade chancer managed to compare terrorism to a malfunctioning vending machine, telling the Manchester Evening News: "It's just fucking out of order."
 Why am I getting flashbacks to Danny Dyer's measured assessment of 9/11 here.
 "Right !
 Get me on the front of this fucking paper before it all goes pear-shaped".
 No, that's not the leading line of a May 2017 NME Gallagher brothers feature.
 Contrariwise !
 That's Noel Gallagher one day after 9/11 in conversation with said newspaper.
 Little has changed, except the fact that this shit has now landed on your proverbial doorstep and you are in line to make a killing.